-FFO: Pasifika, Pacific, Oceania, Polynesia, Aotearoa, New Zealand, Poetry, Poet Laureate, Selina Tusitala Marsh. space to explore these ideas.
-This online platform is outside physical exhibition space and in its most idealistic or utopian conception it recalls the possibility of creating "a civilisation of the Mind in Cyberspace" as explored in John Perry Barlow's 1996 work, 'A Declaration of the Independence of Cyberspace'.3 Lim's text, though it begins by posing a question beset with defeatism, seems an appeal for a space that is, as Barlow declared in 1996, "more humane and fair than the world your governments have made before"-be it online or off.4
+FFO: Pasifika, Pacific, Oceania, Polynesia, Aotearoa, New Zealand, Poetry, Poet Laureate, Selina Tusitala Marsh. and optimism to their use of Window's online exhibition space to explore these ideas.
+This online platform is outside physical exhibition space and in its most idealistic or utopian conception it recalls the possibility of creating "a civilisation of the Mind in Cyberspace" as explored in John Perry Barlow's 1996 work, 'A Declaration of the Independence of Cyberspace'.
+Lim's text, though it begins by posing a question beset with defeatism, seems an appeal for a space that is, as Barlow declared in 1996, "more humane and fair than the world your governments have made before"-be it online or off.